jethrokuan/braindump/content/posts/neural_ode.md

 While this looks promising, it would be more instructive to train the ODEnet on different datasets.

 It turns out that because of the continuous limit, there is a class of functions that Neural ODEs.
-In particular, Neural ODEs can only learn features that are homeomorphic to the input space.
-([Dupont, Doucet, and Teh, n.d.](#orgca60948)) The errors arising from discretization allow ResNet trajectories to cross, allowing them to represent certain flows that Neural ODEs cannot.
+In particular, Neural ODEs can only learn features that are homeomorphic to the input space Dupont, Doucet, and Teh, n.d..
+The errors arising from discretization allow ResNet trajectories to cross, allowing them to represent certain flows that Neural ODEs cannot.